mhermsdorferf5/bigip-notes/bigip-logging-notes.md

 * Create formatted HSL destination(s) pointing to unformatted HSL destination(s).
 * Create publisher(s) containing multiple or one specific desired destination(s).
 * Update or Create new Security Logging Profiles to point to the new logging publisher(s).
+* Apply Security Logging Profiles to any/all virtual servers.
+* Additionally, for AFM/DOS be sure to configure the device log publisher for AFM Management & Device DoS:
+  * Options => Firewall Options => Log Publisher.
+  * Dos Protection => Device Protection => Log Publisher

 ### Note differences between how ASM/AdvWAF logging works and other security features:
 You can only have one security logging profile on a VIP with a specific configuration for: AFM, Bot, or DoS.
 So if you want to send those logs to multiple destinations you need to send it to a publisher that contains all the desired destinations.